Hamiltonian point of view of quantum perturbation theory: Introduction

-This work focuses on the relation between quantum and classical perturbation theories.
-The central question of time-independent quantum perturbation theory we address in this work can be stated as follows: let $\hat{H}_{0}$ be a Hamiltonian operator with discrete and non-degenerate spectrum.
+This work focuses on the relationship between quantum and classical time-independent perturbation theories.
+The central question we address in this work can be stated as follows: let $\hat{H}_{0}$ be a Hamiltonian operator with discrete and non-degenerate spectra.
 Assume the eigenvalues $\left\{ E_{n}\right\} $ and eigenvectors $\left\{ \left|n\right\rangle \right\} $ of $\hat{H}_{0}$ are known.
 If $\hat{V}$ is an small perturbation, what are the eigenvalues $\left\{ E'_{n}\right\} $ and eigenvectors $\left\{ \left|n'\right\rangle \right\} $ of $\hat{H}=\hat{H}_{0}+\hat{V}$?
-There are several approaches to deal with the quantum perturbation problem like Rayleigh-Schr�dinger \cite{QPT1} or Brillouin-Wigner \cite{QPT2,QPT3}.
-In this work we only consider the perturbation procedure known as the Van Vleck-Primas theory (VPP) \cite{vlan vleck 1,van vleck 2,van vleck 3,van vleck 4}\footnote{While Van Vleck-Primas perturbation theory can be used in more general cases, in this work we only consider the restricted case of Hamiltonian operators with non-degenerate spectrum. }.
+There are several approaches to deal with the quantum perturbation problem, like Rayleigh-Schr\"odinger \cite{QPT1} or Brillouin-Wigner \cite{QPT2,QPT3}.
+We will only consider here the perturbation procedure known as the Van Vleck-Primas theory (VPP) \cite{vlan vleck 1,van vleck 2,van vleck 3,van vleck 4}\footnote{While Van Vleck-Primas perturbation theory can be used in more general cases, in this work we only consider the restricted case of Hamiltonian operators with non-degenerate spectrum. }.

 The equivalent perturbation problem of classical mechanics is the following: Let $H_{0}$ be a Hamiltonian function with a set of action-angle variables $(I,\theta)$ such that $H_{0}=H_{0}(I)$.
 If $V(I,\theta)$ is a small perturbative function, what are the action-angle variables $(I',\theta')$ of the Hamiltonian function $H=H_{0}(I)+V(I,\theta)$ such that $H=H(I')$?
-Mainly developed to deal with problems in celestial mechanics, the main methods in classical perturbation theory are the Von Zeipel-Poincare \cite{arnold}, and the ones based on Lie series like Hori's \cite{classical0} and Lie-Deprit \cite{calssical,classical2} (see \cite{classical3} for a complete exposition of the mentioned methods).
-While all the classical perturbation theories mentioned give the same result at all orders, they differ in their approach and usefulness for a given problem.
+Mainly developed to deal with problems in celestial mechanics, the main methods in classical perturbation theory are the Von Zeipel-Poincare \cite{arnold,arnold 2}, and the ones based on Lie series like Hori's \cite{classical0} and Lie-Deprit \cite{calssical,classical2} (see \cite{classical3} for a complete exposition of the aforementioned methods).
+While all the classical perturbation theories mentioned give the same result in all orders, they differ in their approach and usefulness for a given problem.